- Eric T Wong, MD

 - Zec N, Cera P, Towfighi J. Extramedullary hematopoiesis in cerebellar hemangioblastoma.
 Neurosurgery 1991; 29:34.

 - Kühne M, Sidler D, Hofer S, et al. Challenging manifestations of malignancies.
 Case 1.
 Polycythemia and high serum erythropoietin level as a result of hemangioblastoma.
 J Clin Oncol 2004; 22:3639.

 - Tachibana O, Yamashima T, Yamashita J. Immunohistochemical study of erythropoietin in cerebellar hemangioblastomas associated with secondary polycythemia.
 Neurosurgery 1991; 28:24.

 - Chu BC, Terae S, Hida K, et al. MR findings in spinal hemangioblastoma: correlation with symptoms and with angiographic and surgical findings.
 AJNR Am J Neuroradiol 2001; 22:206.

-- Bohling, T, Hatva, E, Plate, KH, et al. Von Hippel-Lindau disease and capillary haemangioblastoma.
-In: Tumor of the Nervous system Pathology and Genetics, Kleihues, P, Cavenee, WK (Eds) International Agency for Research on Cancer, Lyon, France 1997. p.179.
+- Bohling T, Hatva E, Plate KH, et al. Von Hippe-Lindau disease and capillary haemangioblastoma.
+In: Tumors of the Nervous system: Pathology and Genetics, Kleihues P, Cavenee WK.
+(Eds), International Agency for Research on Cancer, Lyon 1997.

-- Burger, PC, Scheithauer, BW.
-Tumors of the Central Nervous System.
-Armed Forces Institute of Pathology, Washington, DC 1994. p.239.
+- Burger PC, Scheithauer BW.
+Tumors of the Central Nervous System, Armed Forces Institute of Pathology, Washington 1994. p.239.

 - Jung SM, Kuo TT.
 Immunoreactivity of CD10 and inhibin alpha in differentiating hemangioblastoma of central nervous system from metastatic clear cell renal cell carcinoma.
 Mod Pathol 2005; 18:788.